wp-plugins/2kb-amazon-affiliates-store/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.0.7 =
+Short Codes bug fixed - all shortcodes use '_' instead of '-'.
+Added option for featured content in [kb_amz_list_products featured="Yes" featured_content_length="150"].
+Content is loaded from the_excerpt or the product description.
+Bug fixed when using [kb_amz_list_products] in product shortcode content. (product is excluded from the query).
 = 1.0.6 =
 Category accept functions in [kb_amz_list_products] and items_per_row added.
 Dashboard published products  message added.